-The Reserve Officer Training Corps program is one of three ways to gain a commission as an officer in the United States Air Force.
-As a part of the program, you will prepare yourself to excel as an Air Force Officer while completing your bachelor’s degree as a college student.
+The Reserve Officer Training Corps program is one of three ways to gain a commission as an officer in the United States Air Force or Space Force.
+As a part of the program, you will prepare yourself to excel as an Air Force or Space Force Officer while completing your bachelor’s degree as a college student.
 This unique opportunity allows you to get a head start on your peers, gaining valuable leadership experience, preparing for a career as a professional, while still leaving time to experience all of the avenues that college life presents.
-The program is rigorous and selective, but prides itself on maintaining a standard of excellence that will guide you to earning a commission in the United States Air Force.
+The program is rigorous and selective, but prides itself on maintaining a standard of excellence that will guide you to earning a commission in the United States Air Force or Space Force.

 The program itself is designed as a four year program, but there are opportunities for those wishing to join the program with fewer than four years of college remaining.
-Entering the program, you join a fully functional Cadet Wing, structured as an active duty Air Force Wing would appear.
-To start, you will be in the training squadrons, the main reason that the Cadet Wing exists, but by progressing through the program, you will move up through the ranks.
+Entering the program, you join a fully functional Cadet Wing, structured as an active duty Air Force or Space Force Wing would appear.
+To start, you will be in the training squadrons and progress through the program and move up through the ranks.
 Your first two years will be spent in the General Military Course, or GMC; these are the freshman and sophomore cadets who have not attended Field Training.
 The upper class cadets, are the Professional Officer Corps, who are in charge of running the wing and preparing the GMC for Field Training.

 TYPES OF EVENTS

-Physical Training/PT- Twice a week you will be required to work on your physical fitness to meet Air Force fitness standards.
-An Air Force wide initiative of being “Fit to Fight” applies here in ROTC.
+Physical Training/PT- Twice a week you will be required to work on your physical fitness to meet Air Force and Space Force fitness standards.
+An Air Force and Space Force wide initiative of being “Fit to Fight” applies here in ROTC.
 You will have to push and motivate yourself to be physically and mentally fit.
 Activities range from traditional workouts, to warrior runs, supervised weight training, and competitive sports.
 Each semester’s worth of PT culminates in a Physical Fitness Assessment (PFA) which you must pass.
-Visit this website link for Air Force fitness standards.
+Visit this website link for Air Force and Space Force fitness standards.

 GMC (GENERAL MILITARY COURSE):